glampert/glampert.github.io/_posts/2016-01-05-new-year-new-stuff.markdown

 I'll be releasing a lot more stuff in the coming months, so follow my [GitHub user][link_me_gh] if you're interested in getting the updates.
-For some of the smaller stuff I'll just create [Gists][link_gist], so be sure to check them as well!
+For some of the smaller stuff I'll just create [Gists][link_gist], so be sure to check them as well.

 [link_me_gh]: https://github.com/glampert
 [link_q2_gh]: https://github.com/glampert/quake2-for-ps2